Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Social media can be an effective tool for lost dogs.
 You want to reach as many people as possible.
 The more eyes looking for your lost Golden, the better.

-A post on your Facebook, Twitter, and Instagram account, for example, can reach a lot of people.
+For example, a post on your Facebook, Twitter, and Instagram accounts can reach many people.

 Don’t Chase the Dog